prefix-dev/rattler-build/docs/cli_usage.md

 rattler-build completion --shell=fish | source
 ```

-Ensure that whereever you install the is pointed to by your FPATH (for zsh or equivalent in other shells).
-Now you can use TAB or your configured completion key. :3
+Ensure that wherever you install `rattler-build` is pointed to by your `FPATH` (for `zsh` or equivalent in other shells), after which point you can use TAB or any configured completion key of choice. 😄

 ```sh
 $ rattler-build <TAB>